 During The Ablation

-- At the appropriate time, you will be transported to the interventional CT scan room where you will be greeted by the radiology nurse, technologist, the interventional imaging physician and the anesthesiologist.
+- At the appropriate time, you will be transported to the interventional CT scan room, where you will be greeted by the radiology nurse, technologist, interventional imaging physician and anesthesiologist.

 - If an IV has not been started, the anesthesiologist will start an IV and speak to you about the medications to be used for pain control and to make you sleepy during the procedure (a state referred to as "twilight sleep.")
 When treating the lungs, the imaging physician may need you to be able to follow simple instructions such as holding your breath.
 The medications you will be given will most likely prevent you from remembering anything of the procedure, and pain will be controlled.